 How to Access

 - Everyone must enroll in a tech lab orientation prior to using any equipment in our shop - youth, maker businesses, and you!
 Scholarships are available for income-eligible participants.

 - Make a Donation.
 We believe that cost shouldn’t be a barrier to makerspace access.
 Instead of imposing expensive monthly fees, we’re opting instead for a pay-what-you-can model.
 Your donation will keep our makerspaces open to everyone in the community, offset staffing costs, cover maintenance, and secure the upkeep of our building to create the inclusive and welcoming atmosphere of our shared spaces.
 Click here to make a donation and become a supporter of The Foundry.

 - Notify Staff & Schedule a Visit.
 In order to get started, contact The Foundry staff.
 (Email: [email protected].)
 Staff will confirm your donation, note your completed safety class or orientation session, and then you will receive information about the process for signing up for time blocks during Open Maker Hours.

 Planning for your Visit

-- Members need to sign up in advance for makerspace hours during the times listed using our reservation system.
+- Please sign up in advance for makerspace hours during the times listed using our reservation system.

-- Time slots are first come, first serve.
+- Time slots are first come, first served.

 - You can book slots up to 2 weeks in advance.